-No prior kayak experience is required!
-We can provide you with instruction on what you need to know to have a safe, enjoyable kayaking trip.
+We both cases we can provide you with instruction on what you need to know to have a safe, enjoyable kayaking trip.

 Moderate physical fitness is required to required to participate in the guided kayak tours.

 All About Water is not aware of reasonable objective criteria to determine who is capable of making the kayaking trip, and who is not.
 It is simply up to the individual to make the appropriate decision.